-I hope you realize Liberty Lobby is an obvious disinfo op that claims the Rothschilds run the world, a rabbit hole the radical right has been perfecting for centuries?
+I hope you realize Liberty Lobby is an obvious disinfo op that claims the Rothschilds run the world, a rabbit hole the radical right has been perfecting for centuries.
 Which isn’t to say that they don’t control enormous resources—obviously they do—but their influence is exaggerated to take attention off the oligarchies of North America and Europe, most of whom don’t even allow Jews in their private clubs.

 Sprague even made a diagram showing how the umbrella weapon supposedly worked.
 You’d be surprised how many serious researchers got pulled down into this rabbit hole.
-Concerns over the Umbrella Assassin got so intense that when Congress finally opened hearings on the assassinations, they made a public plea for Umbrella Man to step forward, and he did.
+Concerns over the umbrella assassin got so intense that when Congress finally opened hearings on the assassinations, they made a public plea for umbrella man to step forward, and he did.

-But here is the real story: Hunt was floated as a patsy by Angleton simply because Hunt knew nothing.
-That’s what is called “a backstop” in counterintelligence propaganda operations.
-Once Garrison uncovered the tramp photos, that could have led to Holt, Harrelson and Rogers, in which case the coverup would have unraveled quick, but instead Hunt is tied in with the tramps, and then more Hunt connections are seeded to strengthened the case against him.
+But here’s the real story: Hunt was floated as a patsy by Angleton simply because Hunt knew nothing.
+That’s what’s called “a backstop” in counterintelligence.
+Once Garrison uncovered the tramp photos, it should have led to the real people: Chauncey Holt, Charles Harrelson and Charles Rogers, in which case the coverup might have unraveled quick, but instead Hunt is falsely tied in with the tramps, and then more Hunt connections are seeded to strengthened the case against him.